-The Law library opening hours match the teaching hours of the Institute of law and vary from day to day.
-In order to avoid any disappointment, please check on the yearly planner.
+The Law library opening hours match the teaching hours of the Institute of law, therefore opening hours may vary from day to day.

 During the months of July, August and September, the library is open by appointment only.